 Q: What are the main differences between triathlon and swimrun?

 Unlike triathlon, you can use other swimming equipment--e.g., paddles, fins, and pull buoys--as long as you are prepared to carry them with you for the entire duration of the race.
-As partners, you must also stay together--never more than 10 meters apart throughout the race.
+As partners, you must also stay together, for safety reasons (you will always have someone with you to provide immediate assistance)--preferably not more than 10 meters apart throughout the race.

 Q: Why are teams tethered in swimrun events?

-Tethering is often required in the swim portion of swimrun events, so that pairs can more easily stay together in open water.
+Tethering is sometimes required in the swim portion of longer swimrun events, so that pairs can more easily stay together in open water.
 Besides improving swimmers ability to take turns drafting each other, the safety benefit from a race director's standpoint is significant--every participant has a partner looking out for them, both in open water and on the trails.
-Staying together throughout a race on challenging terrain also encourages teamwork, and creates a different mindset from triathlon, which is an individualized sport.
-Teams will be disqualified if they are not within 10 meters of each other at all times.
-Given the short swims and flat runs in this event, tethering is not required in the Kelowna Urban SwimRun.
+Staying together throughout a race on challenging terrain also encourages teamwork, and creates a different mindset from triathlon, which is mostly an individualized sport.
+Teams have been disqualified if they are not within 10 meters of each other at all times.
+Given the short swims and flat runs in this event, tethering is not required in the Kelowna Urban SwimRun, but we encourage you to stay together.

 Q: Can I do the event without a partner?

-Yes, but only for the short course event.
+Yes, but only for the short course event, since it has nothing but shallow (walkable!) swims.
 Since pairing is a requirement for most swimruns due to the added safety benefit, we encourage everyone to pair up to gain the experience of racing as a team.
 If you do not have a partner, most events will offer a pool of other solo athletes to contact and pair up with.
-If necessary, contact the organizers.
+If necessary, contact the organizers if you want or need a partner for either course.

 Q: What are the equipment requirements for a swimrun?

 Most equipment requirements are optional, and will depend on air and water temperature, the terrain, your swimming abilities, and your personal preferences.
-Most races require their supplied, numbered jersey and swim cap to be worn during the race.
-Most swimrun competitors will use a pair of running shoes that don't absorb water, a wetsuit with colder water, and a tether connected to a waistband.
+Most races require their supplied, numbered jersey and numbered swim cap to be worn during the race.
+Most swimrun competitors will use a pair of running shoes that don't absorb water, a wetsuit when there is colder water, and an optional tether connected to each team members' waistband.
 Optional equipment choices include hand paddles, neoprene gloves, swim fins, pull-buoys, personal swim buoys, and compression socks.
 You will not need a race belt.

 Q: Are there any aid stations along the course?